 The majority of international students studying in the UK require a visa prior to arriving.
 To help you prepare for your journey to the University of Lincoln, this page contains important information about the CAS request, deposit payment and visa application process, and the help and support available.
 If you are unsure whether you need a visa, please visit the UK Government website before reading the page below.

 The information on this page is intended as a guide only and is subject to change.
 Please refer to the Student Route Visa page on the UK Government website for the most up-to-date information prior to submitting your visa application.

-Once you have accepted your offer of a place, you will be required to complete the Confirmation of Acceptance of Study (CAS) request form and pay your deposit.
+Once you have accepted your unconditional offer of a place, you will be required to pay your deposit and complete the Confirmation of Acceptance of Study (CAS) request form.

-New students can request a CAS from six months before the start of their course.
-Requests are usually processed within 3-5 working days from your payment being received by the University.
+New students can request a CAS from six months before the start of their course, providing the visa application will be made outside of the UK.
+If the visa application will be made from inside the UK, a CAS can be requested up to three months before the course start date.
+Requests are usually processed within 7 working days from the deposit payment being received by the University.

 To request a CAS you will need to: